Infertility Depression Therapy

 Mindfulness Practices

-Grounding techniques for when everything feels dark.
-Learning to be present without being overwhelmed by the weight of past disappointments or future fears.
+Grounding techniques help you stay present without being overwhelmed by past disappointments or future fears.
+Mindfulness can bring calm and clarity when everything feels heavy.

 Medication Coordination

-If medication might help, I can coordinate with your prescriber and fertility team.
-We discuss what's safe during conception and treatment.
+If medication may help, I collaborate with your prescriber and fertility team to ensure safety during conception and treatment, so you feel informed and supported.

-Depression during infertility doesn't mean there's something fundamentally wrong with you.
-It means you've been carrying an enormous burden for a long time, and your mind and body are showing the strain.
-Getting help isn't a sign of weakness.
-It's a recognition that you deserve support through something that's genuinely hard.
+Feeling depressed during infertility doesn't mean something is wrong with you.
+It means you've been managing an enormous amount of stress for a long time, and your mind and body are showing the strain.
+Asking for help isn't weakness - it's a recognition that you deserve support through something that's genuinely hard.

 Depression at Different Points in the Fertility Process